ballardtj/ballardtj.github.io/_posts/2025-10-21-paradox-working-hours-average-dropping-yours-not.md

   }
 </style>

-📊 The Paradox of Working Hours: Why Average Hours Are Dropping, But Yours Are Not

 The average Australian has gone from working 37.5 hours a week in 2001 to 34.4 in 2023—a drop of over 3 hours.
-My post last week (see link in comments) broke down these trends at the population level.
+My post last week broke down these trends at the population level.

 On the surface, this looks like we're all embracing a better work-life balance.
 But is that what's really happening?